dsnezhkov/amoeba/README.md

 -- Context --

 This is important, because in December, we announced the intent to acquire Cashcard Australia Limited.
-It s a leading electronic payment service
+Its a leading electronic payment service
 ----
         >>> 1. Important Corp's acquisition of Concord would combine the largest and third-largest point-of-sale ("POS") PIN debit networks in the United States.
 POS PIN debit networks are the telecommunications and payment infrastructure that connects merchants to consumers' demand deposit accounts at banks.
 These networks enable consumers to purchase goods and services from merchants through PIN debit transactions by swiping their bank card at a merchant's terminal and entering a Personal Identification Number, or PIN.
 Within seconds, the purchase amount is debited from the customer's bank account and transferred to the retailer's bank.